A Basket of Clams

 A Basket of Clams is a mid-19th century watercolor by American artist Winslow Homer in the collection of the Metropolitan Museum of Art in New York City.

+It is the earliest watercolor by Homer in the Metropolitan Museum and was the gift of Arthur G. Altschul in 1995.

+Description

 The work, which was one of several Homer painted in the town of Gloucester, Massachusetts, depicts two children carrying a basket of clams as they walk along the beach.
-It is typical of the vigorous layout and light of Homer's early watercolors, reminiscent of his earlier career as an illustrator.

-It is the earliest watercolor by Homer in the Metropolitan Museum and was the gift of Arthur G. Altschul in 1995.
+The smaller boy looks at the dead shark in front of them, while the taller boy looks back at the ship.
+The dead shark and the ship are thought to subtly suggest a darker atmosphere.